 You can walk from the center of town to the beach and promenade, where you can find restaurants such as Uncle Bill’s Pancakes, arcades, pizza joints and some of the bigger hotels with ocean views.
 People are running, biking and walking along the boardwalk; it is everything you think of when you think of a classic American beach town.
 The one twist: all of its Victorian era architecture.
 Cape May really is like no other seaside town!
 Take a visit and see for yourself, and go back in time.

-Look out for upcoming posts on the Top Things to do with Kids in Cape May and Wine Vineyards of Cape May.
-If you enjoyed this, you may also enjoy my post Cape May, NJ: Images of Independence Day Done Right!
+If you enjoyed this, you may also enjoy my posts Guide to Cape May Wineries and Cape May, NJ: Images of Independence Day Done Right!

 Want to read more about New Jersey?
 Check out this guide!

 Disclaimer: Fifi + Hop is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.